artpyl/atds_ntua_2022/README.md

 <br>
 <link>https://d37ci6vzurychx.cloudfront.net/misc/taxi+_zone_lookup.csv</link>
 <br>
 to the HDFS.
-The final step involves changing the paths used in the scripts to the ones that follow your Spark/HDFS configuration
+The final step involves changing the paths used in the scripts to the ones that follow your Spark/HDFS configuration.